Service Status: All Systems Operational — Safeguarded by our multi-cloud infrastructure.

 File Size Warnings

-For files over 1000 records, you’ll see a prominent warning during column mapping:
+For files over 1,000 records, you'll see a prominent warning during column mapping showing:

 Processing Time Examples